yin-wai/Viv-Lee-Website/README.md

 Designing of the website utilises ‘sass’ as it is the most convenient for editing any changes and more easier to edit the website.
 SCSS has nesting property that makes it easier to edit when images are nested inside of ‘divs’ or ‘li’ etc.

 Framer-motion is also being used on the website

+The website uses sanity as the bakcend element and it is set up so that the project ID and API token is privatised via a .env file.
+This ensures that the project is protected and that it is inaccessible to the individuals that looks at files of the frontend and backend elements of this website that have been published online.